• Skip to primary navigation

 How to make Pecan Pie Brownies

 To make the brownies melt dark chocolate and butter together in a pan on a low heat.
-In a mixing bowl, whisk together sugar, vanilla extract and eggs.
+In a mixing bowl, whisk together light brown soft sugar, vanilla extract and eggs with an electric mixer for 5 minutes.

+Make the pecan pie topping by mixing together maple syrup, light brown soft sugar, egg, vanilla extract, salt and melted butter.
+Once it is thick and syrupy, stir in the chopped pecans.
 Take the brownies out of the oven and carefully pour the pecan topping over them.
-Then bake them for a further 20 minutes.
+Then bake them for a further 20-25 minutes.
+Leave to cool fully and refrigerate before slicing.

 For the full recipe with measurements, head to the recipe card at the end of this post.